ARCHER2-HPC/archer2-fortran-intro/section4.01/README.md

   string(:) = ''          !
 Keep same allocation, but set all blanks
 ```
 This may be initialised and updated in a general way, and the run time
 will keep track of book-keeping.
-This also (usually) reduces occurances of
+This also (usually) reduces occurrences of
 trailing blanks.

 If an allocation is required for which only the length is known (e.g.,